gchure/phd/src/chapter_05/section_04_results.md

 for MscL alone.
 This suggests that MscL responds differently to different rates of shock, highlighting the need for further study of rate dependence and the coordination between different species of mechanosensitive channels.
-Fig. @fig:survival also shows that several hundred channels are required to provide appreciable protection from osmotic shock.
+@Fig:survival also shows that several hundred channels are required to provide appreciable protection from osmotic shock.
 For a survival probability of 80%, a cell must have approximately 500 to 700 channels per cell for a fast and slow shock, respectively.
 The results from the logistic regression are showed as continuous colored curves.
 The individual